LiveTL/LiveTL/README.md

 ## Development

+### ⚠️ WARNING ⚠️

+Due to unreliable Manifest v3 feature support in Firefox, we maintain both MV2 and MV3 versions of LiveTL in parallel.
+The MV2 variant sits in the `develop` branch, while the MV3 variant sits on the `mv3-fr` branch.
+When contributing, please ensure that you check out to the `develop` branch to implement the features in MV2 first.
+Once the feature is stable, please open a separate PR to the `mv3-fr` branch to port the feature to MV3.

+### Setup

 > Note: The repo expects a Linux or Unix-like environment.
 If you are on Windows, use WSL.

-### Setup

 > ℹ LiveTL uses submodules.
 Make sure to clone the repo with the `--recursive` flag!
 >